pandelig/personal-website-svelte/src/lib/articles/PortfolioWebsiteStep6.md

 // ...
 ```

-Similarly to the Contact Form, we added the `fade` transition to 2 elements after importing it.
+We simply added a new import and then used the `fade` transition on 2 elements after importing it.
+- `in`: The transition will run when the element is added to the DOM.
+- `out`: The transition will run when the element is removed from the DOM.
+- `transition`: The transition will run when the element is added or removed from the DOM.
+- You may also [pass parameters to the transition](https://svelte.dev/docs/svelte/transition#Transition-parameters), such as duration, easing, and delay, e.g., `in:fade={{ duration: 500 }}`.

 ### Home Page